lacchain/gas-management/docs/Architecture.md

 Its role is act as reverse proxy and SSL termination (terminate HTTPS traffic from clients), it accepts all transactions to the node and forwards them to the RelaySigner.
 Direct queries to the node do not go through the RelaySigner, in this case nginx redirects them to the RPC port of Besu.

 ### RelaySigner Layer
 Its role is to evaluate the type of message that arrives.
-In case it is a raw transaction, then the node generates a new transaction encapsulating the original transaction(RLP unsigned) in the data field of the new transaction and sends this new transaction to the network.
+In case it is a raw transaction, then the node generates a new transaction encapsulating the original transaction(RLP unsigned from final user or application) in the data field of the new transaction and sends this new transaction to the network.
 If it is another type of message such as private transactions, get the recipient, block information or get transaction count then the message is directly forwarded to the Besu component.

 ### Besu
 Their role is to be a client of the LACChain network, with which the p2p connection is maintained, broadcast transactions with the other nodes of the network.
 This component receive transactions from RelaySigner to broadcast to network.